 What do I do if I missed signing up for benefits as a new hire?

-You must contact Human Resources immediately to complete required forms.
-It is to your benefit to complete the Benefits enrollment within the 30 day enrollment period requirement.
-If you miss your 30 day enrollment period you may not be able to enroll in Medical or Dental coverage without a Qualifying Life Event.
+Contact Human Resources immediately.
+Be aware that if you miss your 31 day enrollment period you may not be able to enroll in Medical or Dental coverage without a Qualifying Life Event.